stefanofa/awesome/README.md

 *   [unlayer/react-email-editor](https://github.com/unlayer/react-email-editor) - Drag-n-Drop Email Editor Component for React.js

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.

 *   [expressive-code/expressive-code](https://github.com/expressive-code/expressive-code) - A text marking & annotation engine for presenting source code on the web.